haka-security/haka/doc/ref/state_machine.rst

 .. haka:class:: State

     Simplest state.
-It won't do anything except defining some default events that will be available from every another state types :
+It won't do anything except defining some default events that will be available from every another state types.

+    .. haka:data:: State._events

+        This table contains a list of the events added by this type of state.
+        If you create a class inheriting from :haka:class:`State` you can set this table to add some events.

     .. haka:data:: init
         :module: